-The foremost and the primary goal of a Customer Success Manager is to develop a positive, trusting relationship with the client.
+The foremost and the primary goal of a Customer Success Managers is to develop a positive, trusting relationship with the client.
 There are many reasons to reach out to a customer.
 However, not all reasons provide value (and some make customers less likely to value discussions with you in the future).
 Using the information that you already have about their organization, their goals, and what they’re doing today, you can call (with a few more minutes of prep work) and quickly add value while minimizing the impact on everyone’s time.

 As soon as Martha’s client picked up her call, she went ahead with saying

 “Hey, I’m calling because I just want to check in and see how things are going.”